top of page

 • 3.5 acres of agricultural land, fine sandy loam soil.

-• Mix of perennial native grasses and non-native annuals.
-Topsoil lacks organic matter and is subject to erosion from water and wind.
+• Topsoil lacks organic matter and is subject to erosion from surface rainwater runoff and wind.

 HOUSE AFTER